devhart/divvy/README.md

 14. Copy the "App ID" and replace `FACEBOOK_ID`'s value with the copied value.
 15. Click the "Show" button for "App Secret".
 Enter your Facebook password to display the value.
 Copy the shown value and into the `.env.js` file as the `FACEBOOK_SECRET`.
 16. With the dev server running, navigating to `http://localhost:3000/auth/facebook` redirects the browser to Facebook and ask for app authorization.
 Once authorized, the browser redirects to `http://localhost:3000/auth/facebook/callback` with a `code` query param (logged on the server).
 The browser then redirects to the application root.

+## Deployment (Heroku)

+1. Run `gulp build` in the command line to create a "dist" folder that will be deployed to Heroku.
+2. Navigate into the "dist" folder using the terminal.
+3. Create a deployment remote using `Heroku Create`.
+4. Use 'https://dashboard.heroku.com/apps' to view your new remote.
+You can change the app name at this step if necessary.
+You will have to update both the Heroku website name & the remote path name by using `git remote set-url heroku https://git.heroku/APPNAME.git`.
+4. Enter `heroku ps:scale web=1` into the command line to ensure at least one instance is running.
+5. Within the Heroku website, click on your project and navigate to "settings".
+Click on "Reveal config vars".
+6. Enter NODE_ENV, DOMAIN, SESSION_SECRET, FACEBOOK_ID, and FACEBOOK_SECRET.
+  a.
+Set NODE_ENV equal to "deployment".
+  b.
+Set DOMAIN equal to Heroku website link.
+Ensure there is no trailing "/".
+  c.
+Set SESSION_SECRET equal to a secure random string. http://randomkeygen.com/.
+  d.
+Set FACEBOOK_ID to your facebook ID.
+  e.
+Set FACEBOOK_SECRET to your facebook secret.
+7. Navigate to your app within Facebook's developer tools.
+  a.
+On the navigation bar (left) select "Facebook Login".
+Scroll down to client OAuth Settings to "Valid OAuth redirect URIs" and enter in your domain (used above) + "auth/facebook/callback".
+Save changes.
+  b.
+Under App Review (on left navigation bar), make your app public by selecting "Yes" at the top.

 ### Roadmap